mjlocat/unix-ax25-js/README.md

     digi: String,     // The callsign and SSID of specified digipeters
     repeated: Boolean // If true, the specified digipeter has repeated this packet }],
+  received: Date,     // The date/time the packet was received
   data: String        // The payload of the packet
 }
 ```